Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/ensembl-variant-effect-predictor/how-to-use-ensembl-vep.md

 ## Additional information associated with test variants
 Ensembl VEP can provide information associated with the variants identified in a specific genome assembly.

-Ensembl VEP can provide additional information about
+Ensembl VEP can provide additional information about:

 * __Gene and transcripts__ in which variants are located
 * __Predictions__ of the effect of variants on transcripts, protein structure and function and pathogenicity
 * __Variant population frequencies__
 * __Variant phenotypes__
-* __Citations__ for variants
+* __Citations__ for known variants
 * __Regulatory annotation__
 * __Conservation and constraints__ of the location of variants.

-### Options in the current versions of Ensembl VEP
-In the current version of Ensembl VEP the Gene symbol and Transcript biotype associated with a variant are selected by default and will be displayed in the results.

 ### Options in the current versions of Ensembl VEPs
 In the current version of Ensembl VEP the Gene symbol and Transcript biotype associated with a variant are selected by default and will be displayed in the results.